jramosch/travel-wish-list-app/README.md

 ## Contributing

 Pull requests welcome on GitHub at https://github.com/jramosch/travel-wishlist-sinatra-app.
 All collaborations are welcome, as long as contributors adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.

+## License

+This project is licensed under the MIT License.
+See LICENSE file for further details.

+## Author

+Jamilya Ramos-Chapman, 2018.